 Borough council functions in two distinct ways.
 The first is as a legislative body like the General Assembly of Pennsylvania, enacting laws that set up and fund the borough government and regulate the activities of people living and businesses operating within the borough’s geographic boundaries.
 The second is as a board of directors of a nonprofit corporation in which the council oversees the delivery of municipal services (other than the police department) on a day-to-day basis through the manager, secretary. or other public officials.

 By design, the council carries out its statutory responsibilities through a collaborative, deliberative process in which the majority rules and no one councilperson has any more authority than another.
 The council is organized into committees for the purpose of studying legislative issues in detail and making recommendations to the entire council to take or not take formal action.
-Myerstown Borough Council has five committees: public works; planning, zoning, and public safety; finance and administration; parks and recreation; and utilities.
+Myerstown Borough Council has four committees: Finance and Administration; Public Safety and Planning; Public Works and Utilities; and Parks & Recreation and Public Relations.

 In accordance with Pennsylvania’s Sunshine Act (Open Meetings Law), Myerstown Borough Council ensures the right of the public to have notice of and the right to attend all its meetings at which Borough business is discussed or acted upon.
 Residents and taxpayers of Myerstown Borough have the opportunity to comment on matters of concern, official action, or deliberation which are or may be before the Council.

 To learn more about the office of Borough Council Member, check out the Borough Council Handbook, published by the Pennsylvania Governor's Center for Local Government Services.
 You can download a copy by clicking the link below.

 To learn more about elected office in Pennsylvania local governments, check out the document entitled Elective Office in Local Government, published by the Pennsylvania Governor's Center for Local Government Services.
 You can download a copy by clicking the link below.